Image Credit: J A G Soberano

 The world's annual consumption of plastic materials, according to Waste Online, has increased from around 5 million tonnes in the 1950s to nearly 100 million tonnes today, which means that we use 20 times as much plastic today than we did 50 years ago.

-Fortunately most local councils now accept some types of plastic in their kerbside collections, including milk containers, water bottles, toiletries bottles and containers from houshold cleaning products.
+Fortunately most local councils now accept some types of plastic in their kerbside collections, including milk containers, plastic water bottles, toiletries bottles and containers from houshold cleaning products.
 Some even collect yogurt pots and other plastic tubs.

 What about the plastics that are not collected in kerbside collections?

-Media Items such as CDs, DVDs, cassettes and videotapes can all be recycled, but cannot be included in roadside collections.
+Media such as CDs, DVDs, cassettes and videotapes can all be recycled, but cannot be included in roadside collections.
 Check with your local council if they will be accepted at a recycling centre.

 Source: Fix.com Blog